cesarbess/mlb-chatango-bot/README.md

-    !ondeck team_name - posts the current player on deck on team_name game !inhole team_name - posts the current player in the hole on team_name game !dueup team_name - posts the due up batters oon team_name game
+    !ondeck team_name - posts the current player on deck on team_name game !inhole team_name - posts the current player in the hole on team_name game !dueup team_name - posts the due up batters oon team_name game !starting team_name - posts the starting pitcher for the team_name game !stats team_name player_name - posts the game stats for the player_name in the arguments !seasonstats team_name player_name - posts the season stats for player_name in the arguments

 Note: